+'''

-''' Boolean nextResetStates[nStates] = if active then {if activeState == i then false else activeResetStates[i] for i in 1:nStates} '''
+Boolean nextResetStates[nStates] = if active then {if activeState == i then

+false else activeResetStates[i] for i in 1:nStates}

+else previous(nextResetStates)

+'''

 The second reset mechanism is implemented with the selectedReset and nextReset variables.
 If no reset transition is fired, the nextReset is set to false for the next cycle.